suncoast-devs/handbook/lessons/cs-api-build/reading/01-part2.md

+---
-# Making a full fledged CRUD API for our games
+title: Making a full fledged CRUD API for our games
+---

 We are going to make an API that has the ability to `CRUD` (Create, Read, Update, and Delete) games.
 The first thing we should do is design our API to support all of these and to follow a common convention.

 We are going to treat our games as a resource we can manage.
 The API we are designing will follow the style of a REST API (see THIS LESSON HERE ON WHAT REST IS).
 For now we only need to know:

 - Games are data (a resource) we are going to manage
 - If an endpoint uses the GET verb we expect the endpoint to return the same resource each time and not modify it.
 NOTE: the data inside may change (e.g. we may update the address, or date) but the resource, the Game Night, is still the same.
 When we say "the same resource" we don't mean the contents, but rather the concept (the Game Night with ID 1)
 - If an endpoint uses POST/PUT/DELETE it will modify the resource in some way.
 - POST will modify the "list of all games" resource by adding a new Game.
 - PUT will modify a specific game by supplying new values